Japanese grammar and things

 Japanese grammar and things Read More »

 Eto Eto is a zodiac animal that forms a 12-year cycle.
 From November to December, next year’s animals will begin to appear in various seasonal products sold in New Year’s cards and in Japan.
-From mouse to wild boar The idea of animals in the zodiac, which represent different years with a 12-year cycle, originally
+From mouse to wild boar 12 ets drawn in order on the ceiling of the main gate of Tenmangu in Osaka.

 Eto 干支 in Japanese culture Read More »